COLLEGE STATION --

 Spiegelman is a founder within statistics of the field of chemometrics, the science of using data to extract information from chemical systems.
 He also is a senior research scientist with the Texas A&M Transportation Institute, the state's transportation research agency.
 He joined the Texas A&M Department of Statistics

-in 1987 as an assistant professor, earning promotion to full professor in 1990 and to distinguished professor in 2009.
+in 1987 as an associate professor, earning promotion to full professor in 1990 and to distinguished professor in 2009.

 The other members of the advisory panel are: Bruce Budowle, director of the University of North Texas Institute of Investigative Genetics; Darrell Davis, a former Drug Enforcement Administration lab director in Dallas; David Epstein, an expert in forensic chemistry; Antonios Mikos, a professor at Rice University and member of the National Academy of Engineering; Surgur Srihari, a distinguished professor at the State University of New York and expert in data handling and document analysis; Elizabeth Todd, a chief of the Dallas County Institute of Forensic Sciences; and Bobby Wilson, a chemistry professor and former provost of Texas Southern University.
 HFSLGC board member Enrique Barrera, a mechanical engineering and materials science professor at Rice University, is serving as a liaison between the board and the advisory panel.